hoenn/minifake/README.md

 func TestJobQueuer(t *testing.T) {
 	f := &FakeJobQueuer{
 		EnqueueStub: func(j *Job) error {
 			// Implement behavior you want to mock, like returning
 			// a specific error.
 		},
 		DequeueStub: func(j *Job) error {
 			// Or use a bool to check if a function is ever called.
 			// dequeueCalled = true
+			// dequeueCalls++
 		},
-        // Undefined Queue() stub panics when called.
+        // Undefined QueueStub() panics when called.
 	}
 	svc := newComplicatedService(fakeJobQueuer)
 	// Expected dequeueCalled to be true